-The Region of Peel have retained Infrastructure Intelligence Services (I2S) to complete smoke testing within your neighbourhood.
+The Region of Peel has retained Infrastructure Intelligence Services (I2S) to complete Dye Testing within your neighbourhood.
 The area to be tested is shown on the map.

-Testing is expected to begin on November 8, 2021 and is expected to last two (2) to four (4) weeks.
+Testing is expected to begin on January 16, 2023 and is expected to last two (2) weeks.

 What do I need to do?